dtransposed/Lagrange/_posts/2019-01-25-Best-of-GANs-2018 (Part 2 out of 2).md

 ### Main idea:

 The SRGAN was 2017's state of the art invention in the domain of super-resolution (SR) algorithms.
 It's task was to take a low resolution (LR) image and output its high resolution (HR) representation.
 The first optimization target of the network was to __minimize the mean squared error (MSE)__ between recovered HR image and the ground truth.
 This is equivalent to maximizing peak signal-to-noise ratio (PSNR), which is a common measure used to evaluate SR algorithms.
 However, this favours overly smooth textures.
 That is why the second goal of the network was to __minimize perceptual loss__.
 This helps in capturing texture details and high frequency content.
 As the result, the network has learned to find a sweet spot between those two contradictory goals.
-By forcing the GAN to keep track of goals, the network has learned to produce high quality HR representation of the LR input.
+By forcing the GAN to keep track of goals, the network produces high quality HR representation of the LR input.
 One year later, the SRGAN method (created by the scientists from Twitter), has been improved by Chinese and Singaporean researchers.
 The new network can create even more realistic textures with reduced number of artifacts.
 This has been achieved through several clever tricks.

 {:refdef: style="text-align: center;"}